ayathree/artistry-server/README.md

 - Clone the repo
 - cd path/to/your/repo
-- Use npm  to install the project's dependencies listed in package.json  :  npm install
+- Use npm  to install the project's dependencies listed in package.json  :  'npm install'
-- If the project requires environment variables, look for a .env.example or similar file, and create a .env file based on it.  :  cp .env.example .env
+- If the project requires environment variables, look for a .env.example or similar file, and create a .env file based on it.  :  'cp .env.example .env'
-- Build the Project :  npm run build
+- Build the Project :  'npm run build'
-- Start the application using the start script defined in package.json  :  npm start
+- Start the application using the start script defined in package.json  :  'npm start'
-- Running tests helps ensure that everything is set up correctly and the project is working as expected  :  npm test
+- Running tests helps ensure that everything is set up correctly and the project is working as expected  :  'npm test'